ARTICLE I: NAME

 The Executive Committee shall be responsible for managing and administering all affairs

-and activities pertaining to the objectives and interests of the Sooner Badminton Club.
+and activities pertaining to the objectives and interests of the OU Badminton Club.

 Section 1: Executive Committee Titles